RunestoneInteractive/RunestoneServer/thinkcspy/source/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

    :feedback_c: These are the values from the original example (row 45, column 55).
 Get the values for row 100 and column 30 with p = img.getPixel(30, 100).
    :feedback_d: These are simply made-up values that may or may not appear in the image.
 Get the values for row 100 and column 30 with p = img.getPixel(30, 100).

-   In the previous ActiveCode example, what are the RGB values of the pixel at row 100, column 30?
+   Using the previous ActiveCode example, select the answer that is closest to the RGB values of the pixel at row 100, column 30?
+The values may be off by one or two due to differences in browsers.

 Image Processing and Nested Iteration